Shuswap air cadet contests Department of National Defence gender policy - Vernon Morning Star

 At this point Dani Hickman, Gerrit’s mother, emailed a letter to the Minister of Defence Lt.
 Col. Harjit Sajjan, in order to change the regulation.

-“Gerrit feels strongly that if female and transgender cadets are allowed to have long hair, he should be able to as well,” Hickman wrote.
+“Gerrit feels strongly that if female and transgender cadets are allowed to have long hair, he should be able to as well,” she wrote.

 Nearly a month later, Dani and her son received a response from Isabelle Daoust, the Defence Corporate Secretary, on the Minister’s behalf.